Named Variables

 return result

-# With variables (temperature + context as inputs, score as output)
+# With variables (temperature + context as inputs, score as output, scratch as local)

 class AgentRunner: